ar-io/ar-io-node/docs/linux-setup.md

         ```

 Your node should now be running and connected to the internet.
 Test it by entering https://<your-domain>/3lyxgbgEvqNSvJrTX2J7CfRychUD5KClFhhVLyTPNCQ in your browser.

+**Note**: If you encounter any issues during the installation process, please seek assistance from the Ar-io community.